 The commitment to general availability specified by the casual employee may be subject to revisions.
 Such revisions will occur once per year or, if mutually agreed between the Employer and the employee, on a more frequent basis, subject to operational requirements.
 When there are competing requests for revisions, the Employer will also apply seniority.
-Should a casual employee wish to increase his/her general availability he/she may do so at any time.
+Should a casual employee wish to increase their general availability they may do so at any time.
 The Employer will issue a revised letter of appointment to reflect approved changes to an employee's general availability.
 The Employer shall not unreasonably deny a request for change of availability.